Tausty/Flag_Protocol/README.md

 1 0 0 = received
 2 0 0 = repeat
 3 0 0 = im done
 1 2 0 = reset row
 1 3 0 = i think somethings gone wrong, lets reset the the current 10x10

+### Rules for 123~~rgb~~
+1. alternate communications
+2. each transfer requires the receiver to raise a flag to conferm that they got the information
+3. the sender will begin with 123 or 321
+4. the sender will then start sending black and white pixel combination, witht the number meaning the amount of pixels (ie: 3+10 = the receiver has to draw 4 white pixels)
+5. once the grid is done the sender will send 312, and if there are no more grids they will send it again.
+6. if there is a mistake, the receiver can ask for a repeat, reset the row, or reset the entire 10x10 grid.

 # Communication instructions (vLossless_image_compression.8.2)
 *current rate is 12.16 seconds per pixel*